Have you been impacted by a power outage for more than 48 hours due to a severe storm?

 Official Contest Rules

 Need some inspiration for this month’s submission?
-Try out our quick pickle recipe—and feel free to put your own creative culinary twist on it.
+Try out this pumpkin French toast recipe—and feel free to put your own creative culinary twist on it.

 Ingredients: